 Data is our lifeblood.
 We value it highly and manage it responsibly.
-Opus Trust Marketing - serious about personal data protection.
+Opus Trust Communications - serious about personal data protection.

 We respect the rights of the individual.
 Our policies are simple, and we comply with the General Data Protection Regulation.

 1.1 We are committed to safeguarding the privacy of our website visitors.

 1.2 This policy applies where we are acting as a data controller with respect to the personal data of our website visitors; in other words, where we determine the purposes and means of the processing of that personal data.

 1.4 In this policy, “we”, “us” and “our” refer to Opus Trust Communications for more information about us, see Section 12.